Don’t forget – mental wellbeing isn’t just about depression, anxiety and stress

 Thankfully, there are small steps you can take that will be extremely impactful.

-have also produced a video case study, exploring how one manager helped support a staff member who experienced schizophrenia.
-When you feel confident discussing mental health at work, (WAPs) are an easy, practical way of helping you to support the mental health of your team members.
+Mind have some brilliant information on bipolar disorder, schizophrenia and personality disorders.
+When you feel confident discussing mental health at work, are an easy, practical way of helping you to support the mental health of your team members.

 The most crucial step you can take, however, is to ensure you talk about mental health conditions that go beyond anxiety and depression.
 Removing the stigma around all mental illness is important – not just the ones we find the easiest to discuss.